 However, I would not call it Krav Maga School, if the opportunity to quickly learn self defense before the athletic capabilities are explored is there.
 Judo is Jujitsu where the lethal elements were extracted to provide a good physical sport.
 Brazilian Jujitsu (BJJ) is in fact the Judo taught to them by Japanese Judoka.
 They say there is no word for Judo in Brazil.

-In both systems have takedowns sweeps and throws, and both can win on the ground via submission (choke, arm lock) or hold down.
+Both systems have takedowns sweeps and throws, and both can win on the ground via submission (choke, arm lock) or hold down.

 Varying perceptions of making Judo more self defense appealing contribute to various training methods and competition styles.